Unified cross-component transaction diagnostics

 This collapsible pane shows the other results that meet the filter criteria.
-Click on any result to update the respective details the 3 sections listed above.
+Select any result to update the respective details the three sections listed above.
 We try to find samples that are most likely to have the details available from all components even if sampling is in effect in any of them.
 These are shown as "suggested" samples.

 Profiler and snapshot debugger

 Application Insights profiler or snapshot debugger help with code-level diagnostics of performance and failure issues.
-With this experience, you can see profiler traces or snapshots from any component with a single click.
+With this experience, you can see profiler traces or snapshots from any component with a single selection.

-If you could not get Profiler working, please contact email@example.com
+If you couldn't get Profiler working, contact email@example.com

-If you could not get Snapshot Debugger working, please contact firstname.lastname@example.org
+If you couldn't get Snapshot Debugger working, contact firstname.lastname@example.org

 I see a single component on the chart, and the others are only showing as external dependencies without any detail of what happened within those components.